-Pioneered in 1982, The Trager-Lemp Center (TLC) provides trauma treatment for child survivors of sexual abuse, adult survivors of sexual abuse, children with problematic sexual behavior, and child and adult survivors of domestic violence.
-These programs are provided across all four WJCS clinics, and the fellows with this placement are located in the Yonkers and Hartsdale clinics.
-The Trager-Lemp Center fellows are expected to provide individual, family and couples therapy, and co-lead groups.
-Fellows have participated in a community- based program in which mothers and children attend simultaneous trauma focused groups designed to reduce the intergeneration transmission of abuse.
-In 2022, this program received a five year SAMHSA grant to expand trauma services for youth ages 8-21.
-With this grant, the TLC also explicitly serves individuals with immigration trauma, racial trauma, LGBTOIA+ trauma, and other chronic stressors, At least one psychology fellow will be assigned to assist with this grant, both in terms of providing trauma services and maintaining outcome data.
+Pioneered in 1982, The Trager-Lemp Center (TLC) provides trauma treatment for children, adolescents and adults who have experienced interpersonal traumas such as abuse, neglect and marginalization.
+Historically, we focused primarily on the impact of child sex abuse and domestic violence on people across the lifespan.
+In 2022, the TLC program received a five year SAMHSA grant to expand trauma services for youth ages 8-21.
+With this grant, the TLC also explicitly serves individuals with immigration trauma, racial trauma, LGBTQIA+ trauma, and other chronic stressors, Since 2022, at least one psychology fellow has been assigned to assist with this grant, both in terms of providing trauma services and maintaining outcome data.
+In the Yonkers and Hartsdale clinics, the Trager-Lemp Center fellows are expected to provide individual, family and couples therapy, and co-lead groups.
+Fellows have participated in a community- based program, Nurturing Parenting, in which mothers and children attend simultaneous trauma focused groups designed to reduce the intergeneration transmission of abuse.